fmalina/revisions-blocl/activism/shadowstate.md

 The primary deliverer – in your case the state – has a huge responsibility to procure effectively and to manage robustly.

-Most right-wing think tanks don’t reveal their funders but the fact they receive large sums from outsourcing companies is hardly a well-kept secret.
+Most right-wing think tanks don't reveal their funders but the fact they receive large sums from outsourcing companies is hardly a well-kept secret.

 This issue of transparency is the biggest failing in the outsourcing industry’s